Contentstack-Solutions/some-extensions/README.md

 ## Read Only Custom Field extension
 **Use Cases:**
-1. To restrict the value of field which are directly created in Content Type so after its version 1, no one should edit it?
+1. To restrict the value of field which are directly created in Content Type so after its version 1, no one should edit it.